airbnb/swift/swift.md

 }
 ```

-* **[3.13](#3.13) <a name='3.13'></a> Handle an unexpected condition with a `precondition` method when you cannot reasonably recover from it.
+* <a id='preconditions-and-asserts'></a>**Handle an unexpected condition with a `precondition` method when you cannot reasonably recover from it.
 Otherwise, use an `assert` method combined with appropriate logging in production.** This strikes a balance between crashing and providing insight into unexpected conditions in the wild.
-There is little reason to prefer the `fatalError` methods over the `precondition` methods, as we should not be building with the `-Ounchecked` optimization level.
+There is little reason to prefer the `fatalError` methods over the `precondition` methods, as we should not be building with the `-Ounchecked` optimization level. (<a href='#preconditions-and-asserts'>link</a>)

 ```swift
 func transformItem(atIndex index: Int, ofArray array: [Item]) -> Item {